imbal/rson/README.md

  - @complex on lists
  - @dict on records

-Any other use is an error and MUST be rejected.
+Any other use of a builtin tag is an error and MUST be rejected.

 # Appendix: Test Vectors